tewinget/oxen-core/docs/sent-l2-confirmation/sent-confirmations.md

 contentious, and thus suspect; secondly service nodes typically do not indefinitely retain L2 tracking data beyond an hour or so and thus are unlikely to be able to confirm a state change once hours have passed since its inclusion.

+A failed inclusion is also not the end of the world and mainly introduces delays, not stake losses: a failed registration would be removable from the smart contract after a waiting period (and could then be resubmitted), and a failed unlock or failed removal will be noticed by Oxen nodes as a service node that no longer exists in the smart contract and needs to be removed, which will be noticed and re-submitted as removal for confirmation, even if the original removal gets denied.

 #### Service Node adversary example